 Electronic Dab Devices: These provide temperature control and convenience without the blowtorch required for traditional dab rigs.

-Edibles & beverages
+Edibles & Beverages

 Hash can be incorporated into food and drinks after proper preparation: